Jcka-Hans/requirement-analysis/README.md

 **Examples for the Booking Management Project:**
 - **Performance**: The system must be able to handle up to 500 concurrent bookings without degrading performance.
 - **Security**: The system must use encryption (SSL/TLS) for secure data transmission, especially for user payment information.
+## Use Case Diagrams

+Use Case Diagrams are a crucial part of the requirement analysis process.
+They provide a visual representation of the interactions between **actors** (users or systems) and the system itself.
+This diagram helps to understand the functional requirements of the system and clarifies how different actors interact with the system.

+### Benefits of Use Case Diagrams:
+- **Clarifies system functionality**: By visualizing interactions, it is easier to understand how the system should operate.
+- **Helps in requirement gathering**: Identifies all necessary interactions between actors and the system.
+- **Enhances communication**: Helps stakeholders (developers, business analysts, and clients) align on what the system should do.

+Below is the use case diagram for the booking system: